 What You Might Expect

-When you come to counseling, you can expect to fill out a few brief forms when you arrive in the waiting room, shared with one other private practice therapist.
-Bring your insurance card if you plan to use insurance, and, if you work with a doctor or psychiatrist, please bring their contact information, too.
-In my office, we will begin with a 60-minute “intake” session in which you can share why you are seeking counseling at this time, give me some basic information about your life and health currently, and a little history of you and your family.
+Whether you come in person or online, I’ll send you a secure email to complete some intake forms.
+We will begin with a 60-minute “intake” session in which you can share why you are seeking counseling at this time, give me some basic information about your life and health currently, and a little history of you and your family.
 I will listen carefully and begin to build a relationship with you, as well as share information about my practice, billing, privacy, and information about the counseling process so you can consent knowledgeably to treatment.
 We will decide about scheduling future sessions and a potential course of treatment.

 I see clients on: